JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/raymarching/raymarching.md

 Raymarching is quite the ubiquitous technique for representing volumes.
 Thanks to the straightforward & simple implementation, and the flexibility that it presents.
 My implementation is based on the article [GPU Gems 2: Per pixel displacement mapping with Distance functions](https://developer.nvidia.com/gpugems/gpugems2/part-i-geometric-complexity/chapter-8-pixel-displacement-mapping-distance-functions).
 This was adapted to work without distance fields, by setting a constant step.

-But the cost of iteration is rather high, ending in a lot of texture sampling for each sample; and that being applied to mobile, I am expecting poor perfomance, due to the memory bandwith limitations.
+But the cost of iteration is rather high, ending in a lot of texture sampling for each sample; and that being applied to mobile, I am expecting poor performance, due to the memory bandwidth limitations.

 ## Implementation

-The fundamental idea of raymarching lies in interating a ray with a fixed step.
+The fundamental idea of raymarching lies in intersecting a ray with a fixed step.
 The ray's origin lies in the center of the camera, with the direction of a fragment in the projection plane.
 When one of the rays intersect with the volume, the raymarching process begins.

 ![Raymarching diagram, from Transmittance function mapping (DOI:10.1145/1944745.1944751)](https://github.com/JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/blob/main/raymarching/assets/20230425_152811_Notations-and-principle-of-a-classical-ray-marching-algorithm-to-compute-single.png?raw=true)

 In this current implementation we are interested to find the isosurface.
 In order to achieve that, we stop the iteration the moment that we detect the sampled density goes up a certain threshold.

 ```
-while point p is inside volume or has not excided the max number of iterations:
+while point p is inside volume or has not exceeded the max number of iterations:
      p = p + ray_direction * step_size
      density = sample volume at p
      if p > density threshold: